WICG/dbsc/DBSCE/Overview.md

 This is a pre-requisite for DBSC(E) to work.

-Device Registration Client is a process where the user or administrator registers the device with the IdP and is expected to be a once-in-a-lifetime protected operation.
+Device Registration is a process where the user or administrator registers the device with the IdP and is expected to be a once-in-a-lifetime protected operation.

 The device registration establishes trust between the device and a service that maintains a directory of all devices.
 This document does not cover the protocol of device registration, but it assumes that during device registration, some asymmetric keys are shared between the client and the service, typically a device key and some other keys necessary for the secure device communication.
 A client software component that performs the device registration is called a _device registration client_.
 As mentioned above, the key assumption in DBSC(E) is that device registration happened in a clean room environment, and it is the responsibility of the device owner to ensure this.